 Misty Step 5e

 Who doesn’t love a simple, short-range teleport with the dramatic flair of transforming into mist like a Death Eater?
-This spell might not be as immediately enticing as some 2nd-level damage spells, but savvy players will understand that a 30-foot teleport opens up a world of possibilities.
+Misty Step might not be as immediately enticing as some 2nd-level damage spells, but savvy players will understand that a 30-foot, bonus action teleport opens up a world of possibilities.

 Misty Step allows a player to teleport up to 30 feet to any place they can see.
 Note that this 30-foot teleport includes the Z-axis as well as the X and Y (you can go up and down with it).

 Misty Step has a range of self and a casting time of one bonus action, so you can move and perform another action (including casting a cantrip or attacking) on the same turn.
 You can Misty Step before or after taking other actions.

 Misty Step might not seem all that great at first glance, but here are some creative applications of the spell that can add some flavor to your game, in and out of combat:

 Escaping.
 The ability to move 30 feet away without provoking any opportunity attacks is a big deal in DnD.
 Plus, since Misty Step is a bonus action, you can also use Dash and move a total of 90 feet in one turn.
 Or you can attack, and then Misty Step away.
 Even if you Misty Step and move a normal distance, the enemy you ran from will have to Dash on their turn to get back into melee range of you.